vygr/ChrysaLisp/doc/STRUCTURE.md

 ### Switch

-`(switch)`, `(case)`, `(default)`, `(endswitch)` and `(break)` are the primatives that all the other structured coding functions are based upon.
+`(switch)`, `(case)`, `(default)`, `(endswitch)` and `(break)` are the primitives that all the other structured coding functions are based upon.

 ```
 	(switch ['name])